mhbeals/mhwood.github.io/histories/delpher.md

 well as a number of digitisation projects at other Dutch archives and libraries, full-scale digitisation began in 2007 with the Database of Digital Daily Newspapers or Databank Digitale Dagbladen (DDD) project.
-In 2013, this database was combined with the library's other digital collections to be made available through the Delpher interface.
+In 2013, this database was combined with the library’s other digital collections to be made available through the Delpher interface.
 Digitisation of newspapers, alongside other heritage materials, now continues as part of the general operations of the library and is